-Chhaachh (Buttermilk) is the diluted variety of Lassi which can be enjoyed along with the meals and provides for a good digestion.
-To have the south Indian variety, buttermilk, add a tadka of rai (mustard seeds) and add some red or green chilies, ginger, and asafoetida.
+Chhaachh (Buttermilk) is the diluted variety of Lassi which can be enjoyed along with the meals and provides a good digestion.
+To have the south Indian variety, buttermilk, add a Tadka of rai (mustard seeds) and add some red or green chilies, ginger, and asafoetida.

 Rose Drink or Rooh Afza

 This is a traditional old drink; I can remember its TV ads from my childhood.
 It is Rose flavored and bright pink colored concentrate, just add some water and ice and go for it anytime.
 It is my favorite additive to flavor the cold milk on hot summer nights.
 You can also try it with fresh Water Melon juice with a bit of lemon, another refreshing drink in your hands.

 This is an Indian summer drink that traditionally belongs to Bihar and around.
 This being readily available in NCR and other parts of the country is a symbol of a kind of globalization within India, where we are getting to taste the flavors of our own diverse country.
 Sattu is available in primarily two varieties Chana and Jaun i.e. black gram or maize.
 There are other varieties also, but I have not experimented with them.
 This is available as a powder in the grocery stores, though I am told you can make it at home as well from the whole grains.
 For the convenience pick up the powder and mix it with water.
 You can make it either with salt and lemon or with sugar.
 I make it with Gur (jaggery) and it tastes yummy and gives an instant cooling impact.